crellison/advent2020/README.md

 ## Templating Days

+Certain scripting languages are easy to use in an isolated manner without additional setup.
+For these, I've found this little templater to be helpful.

 Use `./scripts/apply_template.py` to generate solution templates by day.
 Template files can be found in `./templates`.
 Template files are names as follows: `<language>.tmpl.<language-extension>`